 Logs -> Log groups in the navigation pane, and searching for the Log group

-Click on the log group and you’ll see a log stream for the affected database instance(s).
+audit log group and you will see a log stream for each database instance.

-Click on the log stream and you’ll see example log output.
+Click on a log stream to see the audit log contents.

 Supported events include authentication and creating databases and collections, so you can try out a few sample commands and watch for the audit events to appear.
-For example, on Cloud 9, open a Mongo shell, and try:
+For example, on Cloud 9, open a Mongo shell and insert a document into a new collection:

-You should see an audit event for the new collection creation.
+You will see an audit event corresponding to the creation of the new collection.

 You can do simple log filtering by typing a search into into the